Azure/terraform-azurerm-avm-ptn-aca-lza-hosting-environment/README.md

 ### <a name="input_existing_resource_group_id"></a> [existing\_resource\_group\_id](#input\_existing\_resource\_group\_id)

 Description: Optional.
 The resource ID of an existing resource group to use when use\_existing\_resource\_group is set to true.
-Default is empty.
+Default is null.

 Type: `string`

-Default: `""`
+Default: `null`

 ### <a name="input_expose_container_apps_with"></a> [expose\_container\_apps\_with](#input\_expose\_container\_apps\_with)